trep/opentrep/README.md

   is also the official maintainer of the SOCI package, that latter is usually up-to-date

-* On Debian, Ubuntu and MacOS however, as of mid-2020, SOCI 4.0 has still not been released, and `soci-mysql` is no longer available.
+* On Debian, Ubuntu and MacOS however, SOCI must be built from the sources.
-  Hence, SOCI must be built from the sources.
-The following shows how to do that on MacOS (on Debian/Ubuntu, one can have a look at the part installing SOCI on the
-  [C++/Python Docker files](https://github.com/cpp-projects-showcase/docker-images))
+  The following shows how to do that on MacOS (on Debian/Ubuntu, one can have a look at the part installing SOCI on the [C++/Python Docker files](https://github.com/cpp-projects-showcase/docker-images))

 * Download and prepare SOCI: